Crimson Desert: How to Clear Desert Fragment – Puzzle Guide

 • Use movement abilities only when they clearly extend or correct a jump; do not burn them early.

-• Pause for a second after landing on smaller fragments, because overcommitting the next jump is an easy way to fall.
+• Pause for a second after landing on smaller fragments, because overcommitting the next jump is an easy way to fall into the void.

 Advertisement